openstack-infra/storyboard-webclient/README.md

   - `server:dist`:  This task performs a full build of our application, and then runs that source in a local web server.
 It does no watching, it simply hosts the files.
-  - `server:prod`: This task is identical to 'server:dist',
+  - `serve:prod`: This task is identical to 'server:dist',
 with the exception that it will proxy the API requests against the production API. *USE WITH CAUTION*
-  - `server`: Development server - runs a build and sets up concurrent watchers that will automatically lint, test, and refresh the code when a change is detected.
+  - `serve`: Development server - runs a build and sets up concurrent watchers that will automatically lint, test, and refresh the code when a change is detected.
   - `test`: Run all the tests.